2026 World Cup FIFA PASS Guide: How to Get Faster U.S. Visa Appointments, Eligibility, Timeline & Step-by-Step Application

 Q: My friend bought tickets and transferred them to me.
 Am I eligible?

-A: Yes — if transferred officially via FIFA's platform and you complete opt-in with your details.
+A: Yes — if transferred officially via FIFA's platform and you complete your own opt-in with your details (using the Key).

 Q: Does FIFA PASS work for Canada or Mexico?

 A: No — U.S. only.
-Canada uses eTA/visitor visas; Mexico has visa-free entry for most fans.
+Canada uses eTA/visitor visas; Mexico has visa-free entry for most fans (especially with a valid U.S. visa).

-Q: What if my FIFA PASS application is rejected?
+Q: What if my FIFA PASS opt-in is rejected?

 A: You'll use standard visa scheduling.
-Rejections almost always come from mismatched names/passport info.
+Rejections almost always come from mismatched names/passport info or non-official tickets.

 Q: Does FIFA PASS give me free public transit?